Master / Coach Certification Program

 Rohit M.

-ESG & Sustainability Lead, NBFC
+ESG Program Lead, NBFC

 Meera P.

-Risk Analyst, Sustainable Finance
+Senior Risk Manager, Sustainable Finance

 Kunal R.